-Reason: Documentation submitted prior to the visit did not include any mechanism of how the programme team ensured that all their placements had the relevant safety policies and procedures in place.
-There was no evidence of any risk assessments undertaken or how health and safety policies and procedures are monitored at placement settings.
-During discussions with the programme team the visitors noted that students were already employed as a requirement for admission to this programme and that once they were accepted on the programme their employment became their placement, however there was currently no system in place to check that placements were safe and supportive before a student began their placement.
-The programme team currently uses the requirement that all supervisors must be HPC registered as assurance that this standard is being met, since to maintain registration hearing aid dispensers must continue to meet all the HPC standards of proficiency which are necessary for safe and effective practice.
+Reason: Documentation submitted prior to the visit did not include any mechanism of how the programme team would ensure that all their placements had the relevant safety policies and procedures in place.
+There was no evidence of how any risk assessments would be undertaken or how health and safety policies and procedures would be monitored at placement settings.
+During discussions with the programme team the visitors noted that students would be already employed as a requirement for admission to this programme and that once they were accepted on the programme their employment would become their placement, however there was currently no system in place to check that placements were safe and supportive before students went on a placement.
+The programme team discussed that they would use the requirement that all supervisors must be HPC registered as assurance that this standard would be met, since to maintain registration hearing aid dispensers must continue to meet all the HPC standards of proficiency which are necessary for safe and effective practice.
 The visitors were concerned that this method was not rigorous enough for the programme team to use exclusively to ensure that placement environments are safe and supportive for students.
 As the programme team must maintain overall responsibility for each placement including ensuring the placement setting provides a safe and supportive environment the visitors require the programme team to provide further evidence of how they will ensure all placement settings provide a safe and supportive environment.
 The visitors suggest the condition for SETs 5.4 be looked at alongside this condition as they are closely linked.